FaisalTurkiQ/TelephoneBook-GUI/README.md

 # TelephoneBook-GUI
-Telephone Book program that relies on Linked List for storage and a selection sort algorithm for the ordering process
+Algorithms course project: Telephone Book program that relies on Linked List for storage and a selection sort algorithm for the ordering process,I added to it what I learned in the advanced object-oriented programming course